NEFSC/READ-SSB-Lee-metadata/AMS_DAS.md

----
-output:
-  pdf_document: default
-  html_document: default
----
+# Overview
+These are the three schema that track Allocations.
+DAS begat DAS2.
+DAS2 begat AMS.

 Tables: AMS, DAS, DAS2

 Location: Sole

 Schema: AMS, DAS, DAS2

-## Overview
-These are the three schema that track Allocations.
-DAS begat DAS2.
-DAS2 begat AMS.

-## Changes to Collections Methods
+# Changes to Collections Methods

-## Tips `n Tricks
+# Tips and Tricks

-## General Caveats
+# General Caveats
 + You can't simply "stack" data from these three datasets because there are some duplicate entries.
 I think this happened because GARFO transitioned from one to the next and continued to record in both.
     + Use DAS for multispecies fishing years 2004 and 2005
     + Use DAS2 for FYs 2006-2008 inclusive.
 Scallop and multispecies allocations are stored here.